gematik/DEMIS-notification-gateway/.github/README.md

 The tests by default use the offline JWT Token Decoder.
 In the `application-test.properties` the option `jwt.offline.decoder.enabled` is set to true, so during the tests, instead of contacting the Ulbirch IDP, an offline class will be used.
 ```

 ## Run
 To run the gateway locally in an embedded Tomcat server, start the [NotificationGatewayApplication.java](../src/main/java/de/gematik/demis/notificationgateway/NotificationGatewayApplication.java).

-By default, all requests are sent to the [DEV-environment](https://gsltucd01.ltu.int.gematik.de:8001).

 Alternatively, you can use the [application-local.properties](../src/main/resources/application-local.properties) file in combination with the [demis-localhost.yml](https://gitlab.prod.ccs.gematik.solutions/git/demis/demis/-/blob/master/demis_localhost.yml) configuration.